 The New York chef has taken leave from his businesses and the talk show he co-hosts following allegations of sexual harassment.

-At least four women, three of whom worked for Batali, accused the award-winning restaurateur of inappropriate touching, food news website Eater first reported.
+At least four women, three of whom worked for Batali, accused the award-winning restaurateur of inappropriate touching, allegations first reported by food news website Eater.
 One woman, who remained anonymous, said Batali groped her breasts after she had spilled wine on her shirt.

 Batali apologized in a statement, saying, "much of the behavior described does, in fact, match up with ways I have acted."
 He said he would take a leave of absence from his businesses.

-Batali oversees several restaurants across the country and is a partner in the popular Eataly food hall and grocer.
+Batali oversees several restaurants across the country and is a partner in the popular Eataly food hall and grocer, which has since cut ties with him.
 He also hosted "Molto Mario" on the Food Network from 1996 to 2004 and joined ABC's "The Chew" as a co-host in 2011.

 John Besh, celebrity chef